juicedata/juicefs/docs/en/faq.md

 JuiceFS already supported many object storage, please check [the list](guide/how_to_setup_object_storage.md#supported-object-storage) first.
 If this object storage is compatible with S3, you could treat it as S3.
 Otherwise, try reporting issue.

-## Can I use Redis Cluster as metadata engine?
+## Does Redis support sentinel or Cluster mode as JuiceFS metadata engine?

-Yes.
-Since [v1.0.0 Beta3](https://github.com/juicedata/juicefs/releases/tag/v1.0.0-beta3) JuiceFS supports the use of [Redis Cluster](https://redis.io/docs/manual/scaling) as the metadata engine, but it should be noted that Redis Cluster requires that the keys of all operations in a transaction must be in the same hash slot, so a JuiceFS file system can only use one hash slot.

-See ["Redis Best Practices"](administration/metadata/redis_best_practices.md) for more information.
+Yes，There is a [best practices article](https://juicefs.com/docs/community/faq/) on Redis as a JuiceFS metadata engine.

 ## What's the difference between JuiceFS and XXX?